 The 4 approaches for making time to write

 We’ve asked over 3,500 writers how they fit writing into their life.
-We found four approaches, including having a daily writing routine, time boxing across a week or two, and deep work which is often know as binge writing.
+We found four approaches, including having a daily writing routine, time boxing across a week or two, and binge which is often know as binge writing.
 The fourth approach is spontaneous writing which involves grabbing any and every opportunity to write.

 This post explores how to make the most of spontaneous writing.

 Remember, how you write will change over your current writing project, between different types and genres of writing and across your writing life.
 Keep experimenting with the other approaches to make the most of the time you have.

 >> Read more: How to make time to write – 4 approaches to finding time in busy schedules